Birds Aren't Real: Media appearances

-McIndoe has made multiple media appearances and done multiple interviews promoting the Birds Aren't Real movement.
-In 2021, he stated that he works full-time as a spokesperson for the movement, making money from sales of merchandise.
+McIndoe has made multiple media appearances along with his co-founder, Connor Gaydos, and Claire Chronis.
+They have done multiple interviews promoting the Birds Aren't Real movement.
+In 2021, McIndoe stated that he works full-time as a spokesperson for the movement, making money from sales of merchandise.

-In a 2019 interview with WREG-TV, McIndoe used bothsidesism to promote Birds Aren't Real, saying that he was offended by a question about whether the movement was satirical, as such a question would not be asked of the opposite opinion (that birds are real).
+In a 2019 interview with WREG-TV, McIndoe said that he was offended by a question about whether the movement was satirical, as such a question would not be asked of the opposite opinion (that birds are real).
 On January 6, 2022, McIndoe threw up during a live TV interview with the Chicago-based WGN9.
 Adweek called it an "apparent prank" and McIndoe labeled it a "hit job".

-In January 2022, McIndoe featured in a profile of the movement for Vice, giving his first media interview while not in character.
-In May 2022, he was interviewed by 60 Minutes.
+In January 2022, McIndoe and Gaydos featured in a profile of the movement for Vice, giving his first media interview while not in character.
+In May 2022, McIndoe, Gaydos, and Chronis were interviewed by 60 Minutes.
 He started off the interview in character, but later broke character and described the purpose behind creating the satirical movement: "So it's taking this concept of misinformation and almost building a little safe space to come together within it and laugh at it, rather than be scared by it.
 And accept the lunacy of it all and be a bird truther for a moment in time when everything's so crazy."
+In April 2023, McIndoe held a TED Talk about the movement in which he posits that feeling excluded leads folks to adopt conspiracies and proposes that empathy – rather than confrontation – is the best way to respond.
+He later claimed to be working on a Birds Aren't Real movie in an interview with the Hub at Johns Hopkins University.